CityOfZion/neo-python/docs/source/neo/SmartContract/smartcontracts.rst

 Test Invoke Your Contracts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the contract is deployed, you can no longer interact and change and build it like you can with the ``build .. test`` command, but it is best to do ``testinvoke`` in order to determine how things work on the chain.
+Once the contract is deployed, you can no longer interact and change and build it like you can with the ``sc build_run`` command, but it is best to do ``sc invoke`` in order to determine how things work on the chain.

 Now that we have deployed the *Calculator Contract* we can interact with it with the ``testinvoke`` command, as long as we know its script hash.
-The syntax is ``testinvoke {contract_hash} param1 param2 .. etc``
+The syntax is ``sc invoke {contract_hash} {inputs} {optional args}``

 .. code-block:: sh

-  neo> testinvoke 0x86d58778c8d29e03182f38369f0d97782d303cc0 add 1 2
+  neo> sc invoke 0x86d58778c8d29e03182f38369f0d97782d303cc0 add 1 2
   Used 0.033 Gas

   -------------------------------------------------------------------------------------------------------------------------------------